 How to make an appointment

 - Appointments are required for all animals.
-Please click here to request an appointment, or call (252) 622-2373 to schedule.
 Unfortunately, we are unable to accept walk-ins.

 - We only accept CASH for services.
 All cash payments must be made on the morning of your scheduled appointment, at the time of drop-off.